-Funding Mechanism: Beginning January 1, 2025, contributions to the ME PFML program begin at a rate to be determined by the state, with contributions split between employers and employees 50/50.
+Funding Mechanism: Beginning January 1, 2025, contributions to the ME PFML program begin at a rate of 1% of wages up to the Social Security taxable wage limit, with contributions split between employers and employees 50/50.
 Employers with fewer than 15 employees can get a small business wage exclusion to lower premiums.